-Most adults have only a mild impairment or less when their BAC is .08 or less.
-This is why .08 is set as the legal limit by many states when it comes to drinking and driving.
+Most adults have only a mild impairment or less when their BAC is .08 or lower.
+This is why .08 is set as the legal limit by many states regarding drinking and driving.

 The length of time it takes to sober up depends on how long it takes your body to metabolize alcohol.
 Most people feel normal within several hours, depending on how much they drank.

 People who have an alcohol use disorder experience “sobering up” differently.
 It could be weeks or more before they feel like themselves again.

 Even if they detox and there is no more alcohol in their system, it will take time to adjust.